 Many Indels were observed across the sequenced fragments of the gene in cattle and goat, but four Indel were only observed at the 5' site of the sequence in goat, among them an insertion of TG(29) repeat was identified at the -773 nucleotide.
-To our knowledge, this dinucleotide repeated microsatellite marker has not been reported animals.
-Therefore, polymorphism could be a potential breed specific marker in goat EDNRB gene and could be used for mapping studies or association analysis in goat populations.
+To our knowledge. this dinucleotide repeated microsatellite marker has not been reported other animals.
+Therefore, in this polymorphism could be a potential breed specific marker in goat EDNRB gene and could be used for mapping studies or association analysis in goat populations.